Particular/Workshop/exercises/04 - Integration with ITOps.md

 ### Step 1

-The `Divergent.ITOps.Interfaces` project contains an interface called `IProvideCustomerInfo.cs`.
-It has a single method that takes a customer id and returns a `CustomerInfo` instance with name, street, etc. for the specified customer.
+The `Divergent.ITOps.Interfaces` project, have a look at `IProvideCustomerInfo.cs`.
+The interface has a single method that takes a customer ID and returns a `CustomerInfo` instance with name, street, etc. for the specified customer.

 ### Step 2